-The modern marvel of flying makes it possible for us to reach destinations that in a matter of hours.
+The modern marvels of flying and makes it possible for us to reach destinations in a matter of hours.
 You might dream of seeing faraway places or visiting loved ones.
-Although you might be afraid to fly because of a disability, health condition, or even your age.
+Although you might be afraid to fly or drive too far because of a disability, health condition, or even your age.

-These variables might make flying more difficult but not impossible.
-You can practice the advice from this flying guide to build confidence and gradually plan longer trips.
+These variables might make long trips more difficult but not impossible.
+You can practice the advice from this guide to build confidence and gradually plan longer trips.

 Each of us has different travel challenges.
 Simply find the travel topic that’s most relevant to you to start planning your trip.

 - Service and Support Animals

 - Elderly Travel

 Traveling within the United States is more disability-friendly than in other countries thanks to federal legislation including the American Disability Act.

 In particular, you should become familiar with the different provisions in the Air Carrier Access Act that govern air travel.

 Here are some of the regulations that airlines must follow with new aircraft:

 - Aircraft with 30 or more seats must have movable armrests on at least half of the aisle seats.